rockstor/rockstor-doc/contribute.rst

 Get started
 -----------

-Since we rely on github services, you need to create a profile on `Github
+Since we rely on github services, you need to create a profile on `github.com
 <https://github.com/>`_.

 The main RockStor repository is called rockstor-core.
 Go to its `main page